xocelyk/xocelyk.github.io/_posts/2023-08-15-power-ratings-as-sgd.md

 ---
 layout: post
-title: Basketball Power Ratings as Stochastic Gradient Descent
+title: Basketball power ratings as stochastic gradient descent
 ---

 *NB: This generalizes to any sport or game with head-to-head matchups and scorekeeping: football, pickleball, Yahtzee, type racing.
 But I care more about basketball, so that's what the title is going to be.*